equalitie/np1sec-test-client/README.md

 # Setup for users

 The (n+1)sec test client can be used in any Linux distribution.
-We suggest using Debian or one of its derivatives, since we are using those for development.

 ## Dependencies